-Frost heave can be a problem for trails where soil and weather conditions cooperate, but the problems are mostly associated with trail structures like steps, bridges, paving stones, drainage lenses, and walls.
+Frost heave and freeze thaw cycles can be a problem for trails where soil and weather conditions cooperate, but the problems are mostly associated with trail structures like steps, bridges, paving stones, drainage lenses, and walls.
 Long story short, only build structures when absolutely necessary.
 Heave can also upset and eject stones and gravel out of the trail tread in run-of-the-mill bench cut (sidehilled) trails.

 The best practices used for trail building to deal with frost heave have been borrowed from the road and building construction industry.
 Whatever town or county a trail happens to be, there is a good chance that building codes (road/house/fence-wall/deck) in the area have specifications for frost heave abatement.
 Whether it is practical to follow or modify those guidelines on the side of a mountain in the forest is up to the trail builder, but its not as if some insights can’t be gathered to ensure trail structures don’t fail.

 - Frost penetration results

 - Concrete Construction- How to Prevent Frost Heave- PDF

 As with most trail building, observe and investigate similar structures in the local area to see how they have fared.
 If you do build a structure, go back to visit it in the spring after thaw and consider the winter’s weather conditions.
 Was there heave on bench cut areas, and/or on structures?
 How much crush did you use, and how moist was the soil when you compacted it?
 How much snow was there, and how long did it stay?
 If temperatures are low and there is no snow the risk of heave is greater as snow can insulate the ground.
 Don’t count on snow or a thin blanket of leaves for heave protection, rely on these three main building practices to reduce heave potential: soil compaction, crushed rock, and water removal if the trail can’t be relocated away from wet areas where the heave potential is greater.